On

 the years, it has been affiliated with several national party

 efforts.
-From 1991-2008, the A.I.P. was the California affiliate
+From 1991-2008, the AIP was the California affiliate

 leaders, along with a popular platform, emphasizing respect for